run-cycle-daft/fuzzy-pancake/README.md

 Status checks local state for Amplify

-Finally Push will deploy the resources
+Finally, Push will deploy the resources